ctuning/ctuning-programs/README.md

 Register it with CK simply via:

-> ck add repo:ctuning-datasets --zip=ckr-ctuning-datasets.zip
+> ck add repo:ctuning-datasets --zip=ckr-ctuning-datasets.zip --quiet

 Now, when you run a given program as above, you will have an extended choice of data sets.